Faeshal/Faeshal.github.io/source/_posts/deploy-golang-on-ubuntu-server.md

 ## Setup Nginx as Reverse Proxy 🌵

-A reverse proxy is a server that typically sits behind the firewall & in front of backend service.
+A reverse proxy is an application that typically sits between firewall & backend service.
 Nginx is one of the best reverse proxy in town.
-It will directing client requests to the appropriate backend service.
-Reverse proxies are typically implemented to help increase security, performance, and reliability🛡️
+It will directing requests to the appropriate backend.
+Reverse proxies are typically implemented to increase security, performance, and reliability 🥇

 Btw, i already have domain from **[Domainesia](https://www.domainesia.com/)** & for this app i will pointing to subdomain **go.faeshal.com**.
 Dont forget to add "A record" on your domain provider dashboard & fill it with your server IP.
 ![dns](https://i.postimg.cc/k5XgLZpk/Screen-Shot-2022-08-13-at-3-49-08-PM.png)